Single Estate Planning with No Children

 Of course, estate planning also includes your Last Will & Testament, as well as instructions for your funeral, and any trust or charitable planning.

-Why do I need an estate planner if I created my DPOA and other documents online?
+Do I need an estate planner if I created my DPOA and other documents online?

 An estate planner is invested in their clients’ futures in a way that passive documents cannot be.
 We help our clients see around corners and avoid blind spots.
 We are here to help your documents evolve with you, and to help you move toward the legacy you hope to leave.